 The Europa League is a European soccer tournament often disregarded by the biggest clubs.
-However, it now offers the event winner a place in the far more prestigious Champions League.
+However, it now offers the winner a place in the far more prestigious Champions League.
 With a big prize on offer and some high-quality sides drawn against each other the 2017/18 Europa League outright betting looks as open as ever.

 Historically speaking, the Europa League has produced seven different winners in the last 10 years – but Sevilla did win the competition three times in a row before last season.
-Nine of the last 10 winners, meanwhile, are playing in the Champions League this year.
-We could therefore be in for a very open tournament in 2017/18.
+At this stage there is no seeding and the draw has created some big ties which will see some of the early favourites leaving the competition.

 Ironically, Arsenal’s biggest inspiration ahead of their Europa League campaign is the success of rivals Manchester United last term.
 The Premier League giants started at 4.88 to win last season’s tournament and their price only shortened from there.
 They eventually succeeded without too much difficulty, earning themselves a place in this year’s Champions League in the process.

 For Arsenal, however, things are rarely straightforward in Europe.
 The Gunners have never won the Champions League or Europa League (previously named the Uefa Cup), losing a final in each – first to Galatasaray in 2000 and then to Barcelona in 2006.
 Their recent Champions League knockout record is woeful.
 It could be argued that Arsene Wenger has become a victim of sunk costs in recent years.